 Shamanic Breathwork

-Spiritual in nature, shamanic breathwork involves circular breathing and chanting and is paired with smudging and intention setting in order to connect people with their inner healer, or shaman.15,25 It is done in a group setting led by a certified shamanic practitioner.
+Spiritual in nature, shamanic breathwork involves circular breathing and chanting, and is paired with smudging and intention-setting in order to connect people with their inner healer, or shaman.15,28 It is done in a group setting led by a certified shamanic practitioner.

 Wim Hof Breathwork

-Done to enhance well-being and connection to the natural world, the Wim Hof technique uses meditation and intentional, controlled breathing in cold conditions, often in snow and ice.15,26 People can learn this method by taking courses offered in person, online, or with a dedicated app and can then practice on their own or join structured activities offered by the Wim Hof Method.
+Done to enhance well-being and connection to the natural world, the Wim Hof technique uses meditation and intentional, controlled breathing in cold conditions, often in snow and ice.15,29 People can learn this method by taking courses offered in person, online, or with a dedicated app, and can then practice on their own or join structured activities offered by the Wim Hof Method.

 Biodynamic Breathwork

-Developed for release of and healing from trauma, biodynamic breathwork is a structured program based on breathing techniques and enhanced by movement, meditation, sound, touch, and emotional release.15,27 Done with a practitioner certified by the Biodynamic Breathwork Trauma Release System, biodynamic breathwork is usually a group format with classes held in person or online.
+Developed for releasing and healing trauma, biodynamic breathwork is a structured program based on breathing techniques and enhanced by movement, meditation, sound, touch, and emotional release.15,30 Done with a practitioner certified by the Biodynamic Breathwork Trauma Release System, biodynamic breathwork is usually a group format with classes held in person or online.

 7 Tips for Starting a Breathwork Practice